sergiu-burlacu/sergiu-burlacu/content/publication/BurlacuManiRonzaniSavadori2021Preoccupied parent/index.md

 # publication:
 # publication_short: In *ICW*

-abstract: "Poor children receive lower quality parental attention and have worse human capital outcomes.
-Is their parents' behavior a cause of their poverty, or its consequence?
-To address this question, we test a hypothesis based on the psychological impacts of poverty, rather than its effect on resources or knowledge: Financial concerns arising from low and uncertain incomes preoccupy poor parents, reducing their attention available for more important, but less urgent parenting tasks.
-In an online experiment, we study how being primed with financial concerns affects parents' purchase decisions, including responsiveness to discounts.
-We find that, in the absence of financial concerns, both rich and poor parents respond rationally to a discount on child learning products.
-However, under financial concerns, poorer parents alone prioritize purchase of immediate household needs over child learning.
-Within this group, this effect is driven by parents farther away from their last payday.
-Our results show that low parental attention to children can be a consequence of poverty, and why it may not be resolved with financial incentives."
+abstract: "We examine the hypothesis that parents' low investments in children may be a consequence of adverse cognitive effects of poverty: Financial worries preoccupy low-income parents with immediate concerns, reducing their attention to important parenting tasks.
+We test this hypothesis in an online experiment studying purchase decisions of UK parents, including their responsiveness to financial subsidies for child development products.
+Both low and higher-income parents respond to a subsidy on such products, by spending more of their household budget.
+However, when primed with financial worries under the same budget, low-income parents alone ignore the subsidy, prioritizing purchase of immediate household needs instead.
+This non-responsiveness to subsidies is driven by worried parents farther away from their last payday.
+Better alignment of financial subsidies to payday cycles may help achieve more investment and better child outcomes in poorer families."

 # Summary.
 An optional shortened abstract.